Easter Simnel Cake

 • Bake for 45-50 minutes, or until a toothpick inserted into the center of the cake comes out clean.

-• Let the cake cool in the pan for 30 minutes, after which invert it on a serving dish and let it fully cool.
+• Allow the cake to cool in the pan for 30 minutes.
+Then, invert it onto a serving dish and let it cool completely.

 • Microwave the apricot jam for 30 seconds, stir and microwave again.
 Top the cake with it, distributing it evenly.
 Let it fully cool and settle, preferably refrigerate the cake for 30 minutes.

-• Roll the marzipan into a disk, place it onto the cake, cut a hole to resemble the bundt cake, and slightly press it onto the cake.
+• Another option is to roll the marzipan into a disk, place it on the cake, cut a hole to resemble the bundt cake, and gently press it into the cake.

 Nutrition